octaviotron/pymap/README.md

 # pymap
 Random Map Surface generator with Python

 There was a need of having random maps for a game project, so I started to read theory and realize there are really wierd and complex math below it.
 I was too complicated for me so I decided to use very-very simple math calculations and very-very simple algorithm logics.

+This code uses only built-in Python functions, only "random" is imported so so no extra modules needs to be installed.

 That is how it works:

 1) One simple matrix(x,y) function creates a random matrix with X long and Y heigh, with values from 0 to 254.
 Note the numbers in yellow.